rhit-qin13/Aliens/README.md

 ## Sprint Retrospective:

 What is Going Well
 - Our daily scrum helps to properly divide the tasks for the next day
-- We have good chemistry which makes mob programming seamless What isn't Going Well
+- We have good chemistry which makes mob programming seamless

+What isn't Going Well
--We had to use a lower velocity due to time constraints -Didn't understand the timeline of the second sprint too well What we can Enhance
+- We had to use a lower velocity due to time constraints
+- Didn't understand the timeline of the second sprint too well

+What we can Enhance
-- get a clearer understanding of Sprint Timeline
+- Clearer understanding of Sprint Timeline

+### Action Item: Make sure to start Sprint 3 on Mon 7/3 and complete it By Thursday.